DrakeMTB/drakeMTB/webpages/parents.md

 * Notice	and	Permission	to	Participate	&	Release	of	Liability
 * Field	Trip	Permission	Form
 * Adult	Field	Trip	Waiver	(include	both	parents/guardians	on	this	form)
-* Driver	Certification	Form	(include	both	parents/guardians	on	this	form) -  please attach	copy	of	auto	insurance	policy	declarations	page	showing	name	of policy	holder,	coverage	levels,	and	effective	dates, and if a	student	will	drive,	include	copy	of	student’s	drivers	license
+* Driver	Certification	Form	(include	both	parents/guardians	on	this	form) -  please attach	<i>copy	of	auto	insurance	policy	declarations	page	showing	name	of policy	holder,	coverage	levels,	and	effective	dates</i>, and if a	student	will	drive,	include	copy	of	<i>student’s	drivers	license</i>
 * Field	Trip	Release,	Waiver	of	Liability,	and	Indemnity	Agreement

-**Mandatory Parent List: Without timely attention to these items, your Rider cannot train with the team or participate in the races.**
+**Mandatory Parent List: Your Rider cannot train with the team or participate in the races without timely completion of these items**

 | Item to Complete  | Description  | Submission Deadline |
 |:-------------|:---------------:| -------------:|